stroncium/hx-async/README.md

     One can type his @async function callback and macro will notice it.
 Sometimes it is even needed: when the function doesn't contain any implicit returns there is no way macro can know how many arguments it should callback with.

 ## ToDo
+  + better coder mistake detection
   + parralel code execution
   + **for** loops - are not converted currently
   + **try{...}catch(...){...}** expressions - are not converted currently
   + code samples should be added to this file
+  + handling of asynchronous functions which can to throw (synchronous) errors